gramos/robbie/README.txt

 or

-gem install gramos-robbie
+gem sources -a http://gems.github.com (you only have to do this once) gem install gramos-robbie

-then should be inlude into deploy.rb
+and then should be inlude into deploy.rb

 require 'robbie/recipes'